abhinavtripathy/cs326-final-delta/docs/milestone2.md

 2. Aditya Narayanan: Built out the front end for patientSelectionPage.html using `patientSelelction.js`; this file displays all active patients.
 Utilized Javascript to populate bootstrap cards with user information from the server.
 Also wrote the code to POST data from the patient sign up form to the server in `patientprofile.js`.
 Designed the navigation bar for the application.
 Added the screenshots to the milestone2 document.

 3. Joseph Black: Wrote the API specification and documentation including endpoints, HTTP methods, and JSON request/response structure to follow the RESTful style.
 Implemented front end logic for the driver profile and added additional fields to the signup form for car manufacturer and color.
 Updated CSS to support dynamic content in the *Active Patients* page.
 Created a homepage.
 Investigated automated testing for the backend.
 Performed linter fixes on both the server and frontend JavaScript.
+Added screenshots of the form pages.